 The fourth game is a spatial orientation game where children need to be able to mentally hold and rotate an image in order to correctly copy the block designs made of pictures of fruit.
 Once the design is complete, fill up the smoothie machine by matching the fruit it calls for.
 Games like this are great precursors to practical life skills such as finding your way on the playground and even navigating a map later in life.

 A bonus game that is just for fun, adds the time to just play and experiment with colors and volume by making smoothies and feeding it to the hedgehog and the thirsty little bees.
-It’s fun to prepare and watch the glasses fill.
+It’s fun to prepare and watch the glasses filled.
 Be careful though, in filling the second glass as if you push the first glass too hard it spills!
 Kids can also decorate their smoothies with fruit stickers or ice cube shapes, and then serve them to Hedgie and the Bee.

 If I had a couple of wishes, I would love to be able to toggle off the music but keep the sound effects.
 The music at times was distracting, and I needed to mute the iPad.
-In doing so however, Kids missed the fun sound effects.
+In doing so, however, Kids missed the fun sound effects.
 I would also love to see the smiley and frowny faces removed from every step in completing the sequences.
-To me it was more distracting rather than truly giving kids the feedback they need.
+To me, it was more distracting rather than truly giving kids the feedback they need.
 If unsuccessful in an attempt, it may be better to just not have the placement of an item stick if it is incorrect.
 Kids could then immediately work on a solution and that keeps the continuity in the game moving.

 In summary, Puzzlecopters is a fun and engaging preschool spatial sequencing app.
-Kids enjoyed interacting with the characters in this zany world, and learned about matching, sorting and sequencing patterns.
+Kids enjoyed interacting with the characters in this zany world and learned about matching, sorting and sequencing patterns.
 I am very interested in what Hoglet Studio comes out with next.
 Check it out!
 Recommended.